 As I got older and matured, (not quite emotionally) is when I experienced my first few.. uhmm… reactions.
 This was when the thought occurred to me, that I may not be a good artist.

-So I set out trying a series of popular art.
-Of course I never sticking with more than one or two, when I realized that specific genre wasn’t for me.
+So I set out trying a series of popular art, never sticking with more than one or two, when I realized that specific genre wasn’t for me.
 I would equate that thinking to, I must not love it = it’s not that good anyway = I must not be a good artist.

-I can bet your story is similar to mine.
-You can see my full story here.
-Our insecurities take over, and make us think, if everyone doesn’t love it, no one loves it, including ourselves.
+Unfortunately it could just be that our insecurities take over.
+So you may believe if everyone doesn’t love it, then no one loves it, including ourselves.
 These persistent ideals can go as far as make you quit in the art world.

 On the other hand, we don’t want to create art just to please people and to prove that we are good artist.
 So, let’s keep a clear perspective on why we do art.